ChatGPT is simply the name you think of when AI is brought up.

 Global Website Ranking

-Semrush has a ranking of all the most visited websites in the world, and ChatGPT currently sits in 5th place.
-Separately, Cloudflare Radar ranks chatgpt.com as the #10 global domain – and the only AI domain in the top 20.
+Semrush ranks ChatGPT in 5th place among the world’s most visited websites.
+Cloudflare Radar separately ranks chatgpt.com as the #10 global domain – and the only AI domain in the top 20.
+(Worth noting: Similarweb’s own ranking puts it at #71 globally, since each tool weighs traffic differently.)

 ChatGPT Demographic Statistics – Who Uses It The Most?